Miitopia: Sales

-By February 2017, the 3DS version had sold over 168,000 copies in Japan.
+By February 2017, the 3DS version of Miitopia had sold over 168,000 copies in Japan.
+It became the ninth-best-selling 3DS game in the US in 2017.
+It amassed 1.22 million lifetime sales by December 31, 2022.

-During its first week in the UK, the Switch port sold 36% more copies at launch than the 3DS version, debuting at #2 behind Resident Evil Village.
-In Japan, the Switch port launched at #2 behind Rune Factory 5 with 72,725 physical copies sold, three times the sales of the 3DS version.
-By its second week of release, the Miitopia Switch port surpassed competition to take the #1 weekly sales spot in Japan, with 34,451 physical copies sold.
+The Switch remaster was positioned at the top spot of Amazon's pre-order rankings in Japan.
+During its first week in the UK, the Switch remaster sold 36% more copies at launch than the 3DS version, debuting at #2 behind Resident Evil Village (2021).
+In Japan, the Switch port launched at #2 behind Rune Factory 5 (2021) with 72,725 physical copies sold, three times the sales of the 3DS version.
+By its second week of release, the remaster surpassed competition to take the #1 weekly sales spot in Japan, with 34,451 physical copies sold.
 According to Media Create, the Switch port debuted at #1 in South Korea.

-The Nintendo Switch version has sold 1.79 million copies as of November 2023.
+The Switch version has sold 1.79 million copies as of November 2023.

-Legacy

-Two music tracks from Miitopia, "Boss Battle" and "Boss: The Darkest Lord", were featured in the crossover fighting game Super Smash Bros.
-Ultimate.
-A Nintendo Switch port of the game, developed by Grezzo, was released on May 21, 2021.